tinashediego/musala-java-test/README.md

 To build and run the project, follow these steps:

-Clone the repository: git clone https://github.com/tinashediego/musala-java-test.git Navigate to the project directory: cd musala-java-test Build the project: mvn clean install
+Clone the repository: git clone https://github.com/tinashediego/musala-java-test.git Navigate to the project directory: cd java-test
+Build the project: mvn clean install
 Run the project: mvn spring-boot:run
 -> The application will be available at http://localhost:8080.